adrian-slomka/local-media-server/README.md

 A Python-based web application powered by Flask that serves as a media server similar to Plex or Jellyfin.
 This application is specifically "optimized" for machines with NVIDIA GPUs and requires the latest NVIDIA drivers for proper functionality.
 It automatically re-encodes media files to the widely-supported **x264 video codec** with **AAC audio** if they aren't already in this format.
 Please note that this app is intended for high-performance systems, and re-encoding can be resource-heavy.

+## Web App Preview

 ## Features

 - **Web UI**: Decent looking and responsive web application with a dynamic search and watchlist feature.
+- **database**: Movies and series are saved into light-weight sqlite3 database for simplicity and easy access.
+- **tmdb api**: Integrated tmdb api requests that will provide user with some basic info and neat movie / series posters and their backdrops.
 - **No tracking**: Unlike Plex, the app doesn't save device's physical address, nor it's name and does not have any kind of cookies or ads.
-- **database**: movies and series are saved into light-weight sqlite3 database for simplicity and easy access.

 ## Requirements